Acalypha californica (California Copperleaf)

 Cold Tolerance: Tolerates cold to 30° F

 A beautiful red-twigged shrub that is underused in native landscaping.
-Blooms most of the year if watered periodically.²
+Blooms most of the year if watered periodically.² It is the only Acalypha species native to California, found from the Peninsular Range foothills into the lower desert of San Diego County.³

-• Don’t judge them by how they look in the pots, they don’t like being in pots.
+Don’t judge them by how they look in the pots, they don’t like being in pots.
 Once planted they flourish.

-• Blooms early near the coast
+Blooms early near the coast

-• Has a mounding habit so pruning is not super necessary, a good low maintenance plant.
+Has a mounding habit so pruning is not super necessary, a good low maintenance plant

 We encourage you to comment below and share your own experiences and recommendations for this species.